ZeyadTarekk/Mini-Amazon/README.md

 ## 📙 About <a name = "about"></a>

 - A fullstack Ecommerce application.
-- User can signup to create account and receive email reagarding the registration.
+- User can signup to create account and receive email regarding the registration.
 - User can reset his password by a link sent to him through the email that is valid for 1 hour only.
 - Each user has a cart and orders page.
 - Each user can create products and upload an image to the product.